Little-Podi/AiATrack/README.md

 ### :bookmark:Strong Performance

 The proposed AiATrack sets state-of-the-art results on 8 widely used benchmarks.
-Using ResNet-50 pre-trianed on ImageNet-1k, we got:
+Using ResNet-50 pre-trianed on ImageNet-1k, we can get:

 | Benchmark (Metrics)                | AiATrack              | Leaderboard                                                  |
 | ---------------------------------- | --------------------- | ------------------------------------------------------------ |